m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * Remotly accessabel USB device (uploading, deleting)
 * 2GB shared storage pre configured (default)
-* Can be used as a USB drive on and device (including Mac, Windows, TV, and 3D printers)
+* Can be used as a USB drive on any device (including Mac, Windows, TV, and 3D printers)
 * Create ANYCUBIC WIFI.txt file based on the Raspberry PI's configuration

 ### Printer Support